Substances

 Liver and Kidney Function

-Your liver and kidneys are vital in removing Vicodin® from your body.
+Your liver and kidneys play a vital role in removing Vicodin® from your body.
 This is because the liver metabolizes drugs, whereas the kidneys eliminate drugs.
 Therefore, Vicodin® will take longer to break down and exit your system if you have a damaged liver or kidneys.

 On the other hand, if your liver or kidneys are healthy, they can metabolize and eliminate Vicodin® faster.